Vote by post or proxy

 Postal votes

-If you had an existing postal vote in place before 31 October 2023 then you will not be required to reapply until January 2026.
+If you had an existing postal vote in place before 31 October 2023 and want to continue voting by post, you will need to reapply before 31 January 2026.

 Proxy voters